GUIDE 2025

 • Helpful

-Sometimes, professionals call software documentation the “nuts and bolts” of any product.
-Technical documents act as a form of customer support to bring satisfaction.
+Professionals often refer to software documentation as the “nuts and bolts” of a product.
+It acts as a form of customer support, ensuring user satisfaction.

 • Knowledge transfer